 Advanced

-Technically, domain recovery involves working with registrars, registries, and sometimes dispute resolution services.
+Domain recovery involves working with registrars, registries, and sometimes dispute resolution services.
 Registrars often provide a grace period (typically 30–45 days) and a redemption grace period (RGP) where domains can be restored before deletion.
-If a domain is hijacked, recovery may involve proving identity, submitting change-of-registrant records, or using the Uniform Domain-Name Dispute-Resolution Policy (UDRP) to reclaim rights.
+If a domain is hijacked, recovery may require proving identity, submitting change-of-registrant records, or using the Uniform Domain-Name Dispute-Resolution Policy (UDRP) to reclaim rights.

-For enterprises, domain recovery strategies often form part of brand protection and cybersecurity programs.
-Monitoring services, registrar locks, and multi-factor authentication reduce the risk of losing domains.
-In mergers or acquisitions, proactive recovery of lapsed or disputed domains ensures portfolio integrity.
+For enterprises, domain recovery strategies are often part of brand protection and cybersecurity programs.
+Monitoring services, registrar locks, and multi-factor authentication help reduce the risk of losing domains.
+In mergers or acquisitions, proactively recovering lapsed or disputed domains ensures portfolio integrity.

 Metrics